ratherlargerobot/diyaudioplayer.js/README.md

 *diyaudioplayer.js* defines a single global variable called `diyaudioplayer`.
-This serves as a sort of *JavaScript* pseudo-namespace that contains everything in the module.
+This serves as a sort of *JavaScript* pseudo-namespace that contains everything in the script.
 All of your interactions with *diyaudioplayer.js* will be through this namespace, and its public functions.

 ### Create a JSON playlist, with the following format